 Pain is a common symptom of rheumatological disorders.
 Pain might be caused by either nerve damage or tissue damage.
 Pain due to nerve damage is known as neuropathic pain and is not covered in this article.
 Nociceptive pain is the term experts use to refer to pain related to tissue damage.
 Inflammation and infection are two common causes of tissue damage and both can present with pain.

-In the large joints, there are many structures that can become inflamed and cause musculoskeletal pain.
-In a patient with the rheumatological disorder, pain might be caused by bursitis, enthesitis, tendinitis, tenosynovitis, synovitis, ligamentous injury, capsulitis, or capsule injury.
+In large joints, there are many structures that can become inflamed and cause musculoskeletal pain.
+In a patient with the rheumatological disorder, the pain might be caused by bursitis, enthesitis, tendinitis, tenosynovitis, synovitis, ligamentous injury, capsulitis, or capsule injury.

 The definitions of these terms are given below:

 |Bursitis||Inflammation of the bursa|